nimishgupta/remodel/README.md

 _remodel_ maintains a record of md5 digest of files in file _index.rmd_ located in a hidden directory _.remodel_.
-Using entries in this record, _remodel_ is able to determine if a file has changed or not from its previous build.
-Before triggering any command a current digest of file is computed and is matched with digest entry of the file.
-The target is rebuilt if the content does not match.
+Using entries in this record, _remodel_ is able to determine if a file has changed from its previous build.
+Before triggering any command, current digest of file is computed and is matched with digest entry of the file.
+Target is rebuilt if the digests do not match.

 Upon changing any command to build the target, _remodel_ does not rebuilds the target on the next run.
 The developer, if required, can force _remodel_ to rebuild target using